Types

 Arrays too work like most other languages.
 They are a collection of a fixed

-is the number of elements.
+the contained type and N is the number of elements.
 For example, an array

-of ten 8-bit integers is written as [int<8>; 10]
+of ten 8-bit integers is written as [int<8>; 10].
+For more details on initializing

-.
-For more details on initializing and accessing arrays, see the previous Basic Expressions chapter
+and accessing arrays, see the previous Basic Expressions chapter.

-More fancy types
+More fancy Types

 Beyond these types which are similar to those found in many languages, Spade has some more powerful type system features that are discussed in the next section.